Do politics students feel they get value for money?

 • Compare like-for-like across subject codes and cohorts to evidence improvement, and segment by campus or site where relevant.

-• Export ready-to-use tables and narratives to brief programme boards, finance and operations, and to monitor action completion.
+• Export ready-to-use tables and narratives to brief programme boards, finance and operations, and monitor action completion.

 Request a walkthrough